natenka/pyneng-book-en/docs/source/book/20_jinja2/example.rst

     for router in routers:
         r1_conf = router['name']+'_r1.txt'
-        with open(r1_conf,'w') as f:
+        with open(r1_conf, 'w') as f:
             f.write(template.render(router))

 File router_config_generator.py imports from jinja2 module:

-* **FileSystemLoader** - a loader that allows working with a file system
+* ``FileSystemLoader`` - a loader that allows working with a file system

   * path to directory where templates are located is specified here
-  * in this case template is in *template* directory
+  * in this case template is in templates directory

-* **Environment** - a class for describing environment parameters.
+* ``Environment`` - a class for describing environment parameters.
 In this case only loader is specified, but you can specify how to process a template

-Note that template is now in **templates** directory.
+Note that template is now in ``templates`` directory.